[EUobserved] When can I see my loved one again?

 We are not married, but we have been together for over three years.

-When things were normal, we flew back and forth from Brussels and Copenhagen in our 920km-relationship.
+When things were normal, we flew back and forth between Brussels and Copenhagen in our 920km-relationship.

 We last saw each other three months ago and, as things stand on Thursday (14 May), we do not know when we will see each other again.